Why are stresses or impacts to the side of the shaft in a long bone more dangerous than stress applied to the long axis of the shaft?

 1

-Contrast with lateral stress: Stress or impact applied to the side of the shaft (lateral stress) creates bending forces.
-These forces generate tension on one side of the bone and compression on the other, which the bone is less equipped to handle compared to axial stress.
+Consider that stresses or impacts applied to the side of the shaft create bending forces, which generate tension on one side of the bone and compression on the other, increasing the risk of fractures.

 Verified video answer for a similar problem: